falconsmilie/phospy/CONTRIBUTING.md

 ### Unit Tests

-The regular `pytest` run covers package logic that should stay stable regardless of the R reference fixtures.
+The regular non-parity run covers package logic that should stay stable regardless of the R reference fixtures.

 ### Parity Tests